 Martin Green, CEO and director of Hull 2017, added: "Taking inspiration from Hull’s own women of the world, from Amy Johnson, Lilian Bilocca and Barbara Buttrick, to Ethel Leginska, Maureen Lipman and Lucy Beaumont, this is an opportunity for the city to become part of a global network of festivals that stretches from Europe to the US, Asia to Australia.
 We are hoping to replicate the success of our fellow City of Culture, Derry, which premiered WOW in 2013 and has gone on to host the event annually."

 The series of Thinkin's are being held at:

-Freedom Centre, Tuesday 11 October, 1100-1230
+Freedom Centre, Preston Road, Tuesday 11 October, 1100-1230

 Hull University, Wednesday 12 October, 1400-1530

 Bransholme Library, Thursday 13 October, 1330-1500